SecPriv/IoTBackends/README.md

 ## Directory Structure:

 The folder [polished code](polished%20code) contains all the scripts that we used to collect the Shodan backends, evaluate their security and compute statistics and draw plots.
-For more details information, navigate to each folder where a specific README file is present.
+For more detailed information, navigate to each folder where a specific README file is present.
 All scripts are written in Python and use version 3.10.12.

 Additionally, the [paper in PDF format](raid2024-iot-backends.pdf) is present in the main folder.